 The case for cord blood donation

-Publicly donated cord blood is available to anyone, and doesn’t necessarily have to be a full match; it’s particularly useful for both children and adults who have conditions that cannot be treated with one’s own cord blood — including some cancers, sickle cell, and metabolic disease.
+Publicly donated cord blood is available to anyone, and doesn’t necessarily have to be a full match; it’s particularly useful for both children and adults who have conditions that cannot be treated with one’s own stem cells — including some cancers, sickle cell, and metabolic disease.

 As Dr. Joanne Kurtzberg explains, “A mom has to know she’s really giving up her rights to the cord blood with a public donation.
-If it happens to be there, she can have it.
-There’s no risk, no cost, and is the truly altruistic choice.”
+It is the truly altruistic choice.”